sigsum/log-go/doc/rate-limit.md

 the domain, and one additional label.

-The given limit is applied per "registered domain", which means that total requests allow by this configuration can be very much higher.
+The given limit is applied per "registered domain", which means that total requests allowed by this configuration can be very much higher.
 It is recommended to specify a rather low limit, e.g., 10-100.
 It is deemed impractical for a prospective attacker to get tens of thousands of registered domain.